rubenrua/Notes/langs/rust/0007_deref.md

 ];
 ```

-I want to use a contant static table with a list of a custom struct.
-And I need a function with an argument can be SOFTWARES or the output of filtering it:
+I want to use a constant static table with a list of a custom struct.
+And I need a function whose argument can be the table directly or the output of filtering it:

 ```
 fn f(s: ?????) {